What is CRM? A Comprehensive Guide to Customer Relationship Management

 Although originally designed for sales teams, the benefits of using a CRM across your whole organisation can be immeasurable.
 However, it has become increasingly important for marketers and for customer service teams to manage post-sales communications.

 The software gives greater insight of how your business is performing, using the actual sales data to take the guesswork out of business decisions.
 It provides a complete overview of your customers and their activity, letting you create a truly customer-centric focus that will shape your customer experience strategy.

 It is most commonly used in the sales, marketing and service desk functions.
 However, use across other teams and management may also be relevant.

-Your sales people will be able to use the CRM to monitor new leads in their sales pipeline, log calls and meeting notes, set tasks to follow up with customers, create and send quotations and invoices.
+Your salespeople will be able to use the CRM to monitor new leads in their sales pipeline, log calls and meeting notes, set tasks to follow up with customers, and create and send quotations and invoices.
 Running reports and forecasts, sales managers will have real-time visibility of their team’s performance against their targets.

 Marketers can integrate their website forms with the system to automatically capture new leads and pass them to your sales team to follow up.
 They can send automated emails to welcome new customers and monitor their responses.

 Running marketing campaigns from a CRM means all the customers’ activity is recorded back to the system.
 This provides insight to their behaviour and ROI analysis.

 A CRM with an integrated help desk system means you can also monitor your customers’ post-sales interactions.
 Any support tickets raised will be captured back to the customer account so your sales team can be alerted of any potential issues.